 Student Group: You can select All Student Groups averaged together or an individual sub-group.
 Use the Grade and Subject menus to customize your view.
 Click “Go” to see your selection.

 Once you have made your selections, you can press the "Go!" button to display information.
 The "Excel" button downloads this information as an Excel file.

 A school demonstrating high state test results is likely to have multiple systems that support high levels of academic achievement.
 These may include a high level of teacher quality, advanced courses, and rigorous academic standards.
-Standardized tests results should be interpreted in the context of other measures of student achievement.
+Standardized test results should be interpreted in the context of other measures of student achievement.

-The PSAE measures 11th grade student achievement relative to the Illinois Learning Standards.
+The PSAE measures 11th grade student achievement relative to the new Illinois Learning Standards.
 It recognizes the excellent achievement of individual students whose scores qualify them for honors, and it measures the progress that schools have made in helping students meet the Illinois Learning Standards.
 The PSAE is a two-day examination.
 On the first day students take the ACT college readiness assessment.
 On the second day students take the ACT WorkKeys assessments in Applied Mathematics and Reading for Information in addition to a science assessment developed by the Illinois State Board of Education with the assistance of Illinois teachers (PSAE Day 2).
 All eligible grade 11 students, as defined by the ISBE Rule adopted in January 2011, took the PSAE in April/May 2013.